Kh125/weather_forecast/README.md

 # weather_forecast
 Created by @khanthmu

-Python Flask app for forecasting current weather situation.
+Python mini Flask app for forecasting current weather situation.
 You can search by city name and add to your preference list if you love.
 Used Bootstrap framework and a little Javascript for UI, Python- Flask micro framework for backend and SQlite for database.